Cinemex: U.S. operations

 In 2015, Cinemex announced plans to expand into the United States with premium dine-in cinemas, including a location at American Dream in New Jersey.
 In 2016, it opened its first U.S. location under the banner CMX: The VIP Cinema Experience, at Brickell City Centre in Miami.
 In October 2017, Cinemex announced its intent to acquire Cobb Theatres via the CMX Cinemas subsidiary, which made it the eighth-largest U.S. cinema chain with 30 locations.

 On March 16, 2020, CMX agreed to acquire 10 theatres and one under development from Star Cinema Grill.
 However, its Star Cinema Grill owner Omar Khan filed a lawsuit in April alleging that CMX breached its contract by refusing to close the deal by March 26 because of the COVID-19 pandemic.
 CMX filed for Chapter 11 bankruptcy protection on April 25 due to the pandemic; CMX shuttered 10 underperforming theatres and was initially unable to renegotiate contracts with creditors such as landlords and movie studios.
 Following a six-month negotiation with creditors, CMX emerged from bankruptcy in December; landlords agreed to modified revenue-share leases where they will receive part of the theatres' profits.

+On July 1, 2025, CMX Cinemas filed for Chapter 11 bankruptcy for the second time in five years, listing assets between $100,000 and $500,000 and liabilities less than $50,000.
+As a result, the company is looking to either sell assets or close some of its remaining locations.